Skip to content

 Current queue benchmark baselines show:

-• SQLite benefits from larger batch sizes but does not scale with more consumers in that same scenario
+• SQLite has similar single-consumer behavior for this queue-drain scenario, but it does not scale with more consumers

 See benchmark methodology and scenario writeups